ninevoltz/codex/docs/config.md

 ```

 The `view_image` toggle is useful when you want to include screenshots or diagrams from your repo without pasting them manually.
 Codex still respects sandboxing: it can only attach files inside the workspace roots you allow.

+For local model providers (for example, Ollama), enabling `web_search_request` and configuring `tavily_api_key` allows Codex to run a web search automatically for prompts that mention current events or news, so those models get fresh results even if they don't call tools on their own.

 ### approval_presets